 Emails are not a secure method of communication.
 They can go astray, be intercepted, be incorrectly addressed or be forwarded on to a number of people who are not entitled to see them within minutes.
 If the email is not protected, the information in it or attached to it will be disclosed to people who are not entitled to see it.
-When sending information by email, users of the email system must take appropriate care to maintain the security and confidentiality of UCLan's information.
+When sending information by email, users of the Email System will take appropriate care to maintain the security and confidentiality of UCLan's information.

-Users of the email system - particularly employees - are likely to need to send confidential business information or personal data by email on a regular basis.
+Users of the Email System - particularly employees - are likely to need to send confidential business information or personal data by email on a regular basis.
 Personal data is any information which relates to and identifies a living individual.
 It does not have to include their name.
-Data protection legislation requires us to ensure personal information remains secure and is not disclosed to people who are not entitled to see it.
+Data protection legislation requires UCLan to ensure that personal information remains secure and is not disclosed to people who are not entitled to see it.
 Confidential or sensitive business information is any information which relates to UCLan business and has restricted access or is not suitable to be in the public domain.

 To maintain security of personal data or confidential business information, it must be sent securely.
-Sensitive personal data; other personal data which could cause an individual damage or distress if it was inappropriately disclosed; or confidential or sensitive business information should be contained in an encrypted document or folder, which can then be attached to an email and sent to the recipient.
-Passwords must not be included in the same email as the encrypted attachment and users should ensure that the recipient email address is correct.
-Users of the email system must comply with the guidance 'Sending personal information by email' (available on the Information Governance intranet pages), when emailing personal data, which can also be used as a guide for sending confidential or sensitive business information.
-Users should not email any personal data, confidential or sensitive business information to their own Gmail, Hotmail or other personal (non-UCLan) email account.
+Special category personal data; other personal data which could cause an individual damage or distress if it was inappropriately disclosed; or confidential or sensitive business information will be contained in an encrypted document or folder, which will then be attached to an email and sent to the recipient.
+Passwords will not be included in the same email as the encrypted attachment and users will ensure that the recipient email address is correct.
+Users of the email system will comply with the guidance 'Sending personal information by email' (available to staff on the Information Governance intranet pages), when emailing personal data, which will also be used as a guide for sending confidential or sensitive business information.